-Today stand up in a private place, e.g., your room, and open your arms wide in the orans gesture, i.e, the way a priest opens his arms at mass.
+Today stand up in a private place, e.g., your room, and open your arms wide in the orans gesture, i.e, the way a priest opens his arms at Mass.
 Do this in silence, as a silent prayer to the Holy Spirit of Love to come and fill you in a deeper way.
 Try to pray for at least five minutes.
 It is good to experience prayer using our bodies and not just our minds.
-Of course, at mass we stand, sit and kneel, all of which is good, but who says we can't pray at home in these and other ways with our bodies?
+Of course, at Mass we stand, sit and kneel, all of which is good, but who says we can't pray at home in these and other ways with our bodies?
 We can lie face down on the ground before the Lord.
 We can lie down on our backs and ask the Lord to touch us in some way.
 We can play guitar and sing and dance around the dining room table!

 There is a Christian song that says, "Holiness, holiness is what I long for.
 Holiness is what I need."
-We need to reflect on our desires: "Do I desire holiness?
+We need to reflect on our desires: Do I desire holiness?
 Really?
-Or am I content with just going to Sunday mass and doing my own thing the rest of the week, maybe saying a short "good morning, Lord" every day?
-God has much more than just spending one hour with him at Sunday mass.
+Or am I content with just going to Sunday Mass and doing my own thing the rest of the week, maybe saying a short "good morning, Lord" every day?
+God has much more than just spending one hour with him at Sunday Mass.
 The Christian life is not limited to an hour a week.
 It is a daily calling to walk in love, prayer, holiness and sharing the good news of Jesus with others by our words and actions.

 Reflect on the truth that your body is holy.
-If you have a tub, take a hot bath today and sprinkle a few drops of holy water on yourself and then get in the tub to soak in more graces from the Holy Spirit.
-If you don't have a tub then drive to a nearby pool that has a hot tub and enjoy a good soak, all the while being open to the Holy Spirit ministering to your body, soul, mind and spirit.
+Sprinkle a few drops of holy water on yourself to get more graces from the Holy Spirit.
 We are called to do holy deeds with our bodies.
 The saints showed us the example of our need to discipline our bodies, so that we don't become slaves of illicit pleasure.
 Sometimes a saint would go too far in extremes in fasting or bodily discipline, like St. Francis of Assisi, who near the end of his life apologized to his own body, calling it "Brother Ass."
-St. Francis realized he was too hard on his body but it was too late by then, for he was physically worn out from fasting, cold nights in caves, not to mention the five wounds of the Stigmata in his body.
+St. Francis realized he was too hard on his body but it was too late by then, for he was physically worn out from fasting, cold nights in caves, not to mention the five wounds of the Stigmata on his body.

 Our body is the temple of the Holy Spirit.
 For this reason, we are called to honor, respect and use our bodies in a holy way, whether we are single, married, priests or nuns.
 God's temple should be holy, clean, neat and ready for holy purposes always.
+We can use holy water to cleanse ourselves from venial sin.
+Let's keep our temple pure and holy.

-Complete the following sentence and spend some time today reflecting on your answer: "I want to be holy because. . ."
+Complete the following sentence and spend some time today reflecting on your answer: "I want to be holy because..."
 What reason did you think of for wanting to be holy?
 Do you want to be holy?
 If not, why not?
 If you don't have a desire to be holy then you can at least pray to God to give you the desire to be holy.
 That is a good start.
 God can give us desires he wants us to have.
-The answer that came to me was "I want to be holy because I want to love and be loved by God and all the angels and saints in Heaven."
-Nothing undefiled will enter the kingdom of Heaven.
+The answer that came to me was "I want to be holy because I want to love and be loved by God and all the angels and saints in heaven."
+Nothing undefiled will enter the kingdom of heaven.
 We must, then, life a holy life, a truly holy life, if we desire to enter heaven.